fa7i3/Danceability-for-Spotify-Songs/README.md

 #### Factors affecting danceability:
 The line chart below shows that Energy has an effect on Danceability
 * x-axis represents the Year field;
-* y-axis represents the Danceability field;
+* y-axis on the left represents the Danceability field;
+* y-axis on the right represents the Energy field;
 * The legend shows that the green line represents Danceability and
 * the gold line represents Energy throughout the years.
 * The higher the Energy, the higher the danceability of the song.